ViorisE-AI/ViorisE-AI/readme.md

 ### 👋 &nbsp;Hey there!
 I'm Guillaume

-I'm 16yo and I like to work on coding stuff.
+I'm 18yo and I like to code and design stuff.

 ### 🛠 &nbsp;My skills